 A lot of logos fall down here.
 The concept may be great; the idea, iconic and the potential, huge but unless it’s rendered beautifully and fit-for-purpose it will still fall short.
 For a start, 99% of logos should be built in scaleable vector format, allowing them to be used on the front of a building, a newspaper, a business card or a website without losing quality.

-They should also be recognisable in monotone as well as full colour, have smooth Bezier curves, accurate typography and a balanced layout.
+They should also be recognisable in monotone as well as full colour, have smooth curves, accurate typography and a balanced layout.
 All these are essential to making sure it looks well considered and professionally produced.

 These questions form a checklist I try to answer with all my logo designs – I even include the list on my summary of the brief and first presentation of ideas so that my clients can see what I’m aiming to achieve for them.
 In some instances some criteria may be sacrificed; even if a logo isn’t iconic or the concept groundbreaking, for example, its beautiful crafting could still make it a great logo.